Expensify/react-native-onyx/README.md

-# React-Native-Onyx
+# `react-native-onyx`
-This is a persistent storage solution wrapped in a Pub/Sub library.
-In general that means:
+Persistent storage solution wrapped in a Pub/Sub library.

+## Core Features

 - Onyx stores and retrieves data from persistent storage
 - Data is stored as key/value pairs, where the value can be anything from a single piece of data to a complex object